-Do you want to know how to raise your credit score?
-Within the short span of just 30 to 60 day you can positively change your credit score.
-These 6 simple tips can make a huge impact on your score.
+Do you want to know how to improve your credit score?
+Within the span of just 30 to 60 days, you can positively increase your credit score.
+These six simple tips can make a huge impact.
+A good credit score is crucial in impacting the quality of life, it affects your ability to get loans, rent an apartment, and even secure a job.
+Fortunately, improving your credit score is possible with a few simple solutions.

 Your credit score is an indication of your ability to repay debts, and any lenders will review your history before agreeing to lend you money.
 Late payments cast a bad light on your ability to pay for a new car or credit card, and the record of those late payments will stay on your report for seven years.
 If you’ve defaulted on a loan or suffered a repossession, your chances of getting a new loan are dim.